 The exact steps for installation vary by the type of sensor you are installing.

-So, a better approach is to remove more pipe initially, and using additional slip fittings or unions, rebuild the run of pipe from one cut to the new flow meter and out the other side.
-This strategy gives you a lot more play to make your final connection.
+Step 2: Using additional slip fittings or unions, rebuild the run of the pipe from one cut to the new flow meter and out the other side.

 Where Should Your Pool Flow Meter Be Located?

-There are two big things to remember when installing a pool flow meter.
+There are two things to consider when installing a pool flow meter.
 The first is that it should be someplace easily accessible.
 If you need to take a reading, you don’t want to crawl on the floor or stand on your head.
-Locate it somewhere on the top of a pipe that you can see easily.
+Put it somewhere on the top of a pipe that you can easily see.

-Second, make sure that the location of your meter is after your filter.
-If you install your flow meter in an area of the plumbing before the water is filtered, it can become clogged with debris making it inoperable.
+Second, make sure the meter is located someplace after your filter.
+If you install your flow meter in an area of the plumbing before the water is filtered, it can become clogged with debris, making it inoperable.

 How to Troubleshoot a Pool Flow Meter

-An inline model will have a series of screws that hold the lid on.
-Simply remove the screws, and inspect the float, or flapper, and housing for any debris.
+An inline model will have a series of screws holding the lid.
+Simply remove the screws, and inspect the float, flapper, and housing for any debris.

-Make sure that the float moves freely.
-If this is a brand new install, make sure that you installed the meter in the right direction.
+Make sure the float moves freely.
+If this is a brand new installation, ensure that you installed the meter in the right direction.
 There is usually an arrow to indicate which way the water needs to move through the flow meter.

 An analog or digital flow meter will need to be unscrewed or twisted out of the pipe for inspection and cleaning.
 Remove the clamp, pop it out of the pipe, and look for debris clogging the float.

-Sometimes, your equipment can also be affected by buildup, scale, or mineral deposits from your pool water.
-The best way to prevent this is to make sure that your pool water is always well balanced.
+Sometimes, your pool flow meter can also be affected by buildup, scale, or mineral deposits from your pool water.
+The best way to prevent this is to ensure that your pool water is always well balanced.

-A swimming pool can sometimes feel like a big, open-air chemistry experiment.
+A swimming pool can often feel like a big, open-air chemistry experiment.
 But by keeping your pH, total calcium hardness, and total alkalinity in the appropriate range, you can minimize the risk of buildup from the dissolved solids in your pool water affecting your equipment, including your pool flow meter.

 Need Some Maintenance Help?